Login

 • If the aggression persists, consider redirecting their attention to a different activity or environment.

 It's crucial to prioritise safety, both for the individual with dementia and yourself.
-Seeking support from healthcare professionals, joining carer groups, and exploring resources on dementia care can provide valuable insights and coping strategies.
+Seeking support from healthcare professionals, joining Care Professional groups, and exploring resources on dementia care can provide valuable insights and coping strategies.
 Remember, you're not alone in this journey, and seeking help is a sign of strength and commitment to providing the best possible care.

 Get started